TedHusted/awake/awake.md/awake.md

 The scene transitions to show a JuJa transforming from device to device.
 An announcer speaks from off-camera:

 “JuJa — Your flexible friends!
-From assembly, to quality control, to delivering the final product, JuJa, our self-reliant workers, can do whatever you need to do — so you can do less.”
+JuJa —Your self-reliant workers! — From assembly, to quality control, to delivering the final product,  they can do whatever you need to do — so you can do less.”

 ###